Smertig/banana/docs/api/tg/methods/get_my_commands.rst

    ``callback`` is any callable object accepting ``expected<array_t<bot_command_t>>``.

    Use this method to get the current list of the bot's commands for the given scope and user language.
-Returns Array of BotCommand on success.
+Returns an Array of BotCommand objects.
 If commands aren't set, an empty list is returned.

 .. cpp:struct:: get_my_commands_args_t